FIVE MOST SURPRISING FINDS

 “When the CDC publishes data showing Black fathers are the most involved in the country, it becomes a footnote.
 When a study shows fatherlessness, it becomes a news cycle.
 That asymmetry is not journalism.
 It is narrative maintenance.”

 The implication is profound.
 Black families do not need a lecture about responsibility directed at men who are already more responsible than their counterparts in other racial groups.
-The intervention is structural:
+The intervention needed is structural.

 The Puzzle and the Solution